Christinakeke/Soooo-expensive/docs/index.md

 ## ⚙️ Introduction
 As international students studying abroad, we have chosen this topic since it is closely related to our living standards.
 Inflation measures how much more expensive a set of goods and services has become over a certain period (IMF definition), which is critical for us to manage the way we allocate money.

 The exchange rate is important to us because we constantly face the need to be aware of the change in the exchange rate, as every single transaction we make is linked to the exchange rate at the time.
-Hence, inflation and exchange rates are linked to our life and motivate us to investigate their correlation. <br><br>
+Hence, inflation and exchange rates are linked to our life and motivate us to investigate their correlation.

+According to our common knowledge, supposing the value of the US dollar stays consistent if one currency’s exchange rate decrease indicating the currency depreciates and there might be inflation in the country.
+This is easy to understand theoretically, but we are wondering if the exchange rate and inflation rate do have a negative relationship.
+Therefore, we collect data on exchange rates against the US dollar and CPI index to find the real correlation over the past 10 years.
+<br><br>

 ## 📝 Project description